covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+=2.2.0=
+* Font settings in customizer may need to be set again as we fixed the esaping issues from 2.1.9

 = 2.1.8 =
-* This version of the theme works with WordPress 5.5 and C9 Blocks 1.1.3
+* This version of the theme works with WordPress 5.5 and C9 Blocks 1.1.3 with the customizer for theme settings.
+The C9 Theme settings will need to be transferred to the Appearance > Customizer portion of the WordPress admin.

 = 2.1.1 =
 * This version of the theme works with the latest version of WordPress version 5.4